Menu

 Can I take too much iodine?

-Concern about iodine excess is not a reason to stop or avoid consumption of iodised salt, as the levels in salt are small enough to be tolerated by most people, except for those with a specific diagnosed thyroid autoimmune disease or any overactive nodular goitre.
+Concern about iodine excess is not a reason to stop or avoid consumption of iodised salt, as the levels in salt are small enough to be tolerated by most people, except for those with a specific individual diagnosed thyroid autoimmune disease or any overactive nodular goitre.
 If in doubt, please consult your doctor.

 Iodine Deficiency Disorders